At least 50 likely dead in Kentucky alone, governor says, after tornadoes hit central and southern US – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Derek Van Dam, Taylor Ward, Joe Sutton, Keith Allen, Haley Brink, Dave Alsup, Raja Razek and Amy Simonson contributed to this report.
+CNN’s Claudia Dominguez, Derek Van Dam, Taylor Ward, Joe Sutton, Keith Allen, Haley Brink, Dave Alsup, Raja Razek and Amy Simonson contributed to this report.

 Comments